jessicavaqueranorojas/jessicavaqueranorojas/README.md

 - 👋 Hi, I’m @jessicavaqueranorojas
-- 👀 I’m interested in Web Development and coding.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning how to code webpages using CSS, Javascript, Bootstrap and many others.
+- 🌱 I’m currently learning how to code webpages using HTML, CSS, and JavaScript, looking to add much more to my tool belt.
-- 💞️ I’m looking to further my coding skills by creating other websites and do possible freelance work.
 - 📫 Reach me via email at jessicavaquerano@gmail.com.

 <!---